lydiacg/calculator/README.md

 Adds any number of numbers together.
 Option to add to stored memory or overwrite memory with result.

-If `overwrite_memory` flag is enabled, the memory will be overwritten with only the sum of the provided numbers, otherwise the provided number(s) will be added to the stored memory.
+If `overwrite_memory` flag is enabled, the memory will be overwritten with only the sum of the provided number(s), otherwise the provided number(s) will be added to the stored memory.

 If no numbers are provided, no calculation is preformed.
 If the `overwrite_memory` flag is enabled when no numbers are provided, the memory will be reset to 0.